Keynote: Ines WeizmanPast, Talk Sat 5 Oct, 5pm–7pm

 We have a fully accessible building with lift access on all floors and Changing Places toilets.
 Click here for more detailed access information, or please contact us in advance of your visit on 0115 948 9750 if you would like to talk through your requirements.

 Ines Weizman is director of the Bauhaus Institute for the History and Theory of Architecture and Planning and a professor of architectural theory at the Bauhaus-Universität Weimar.
 She is founding director of the Centre for Documentary Architecture (CDA).
 In 2014, her edited book Architecture and the Paradox of Dissidence was published by Routledge.
 The book Before and After: Documenting the Architecture of Disaster, co-written with Eyal Weizman, was published in the same year by Strelka Press.
 Her latest book Dust & Data.
-Traces of the Bauhaus across 100 Years was published in 2019 with Spector Books.
+Traces of the Bauhaus across 100 Years will be published in 2019 with Spector Books.
 The installation ‘Repeat Yourself': Loos, Law and the Culture of the Copy was shown at the Venice Architecture Biennale in 2012, and in 2013 as solo-shows in the Architecture Centre Vienna and the Buell Architecture Gallery at Columbia University, New York.
 Earlier research and exhibition projects include Celltexts.
-In 2019 she curated the exhibition of the CDA The Matter of Data: Tracing the Materiality of ‘Bauhaus Modernism’ at the Bauhaus-Museum Weimar and the Liebling House in Tel Aviv.
+In 2019 she curated the exhibition The Matter of Data: Tracing the Materiality of ‘Bauhaus Modernism’ at the Bauhaus-Museum Weimar and the Liebling House in Tel Aviv.

 is Assistant Professor in the Department of Architecture and Built Environment at the University of Nottingham.
 She received her PhD in United States from the University of Michigan, Ann Arbor and has held research fellowships from The Wellcome Trust, The German Academic Exchange Service, The Wolfsonian-Florida International University, and The University of Michigan Institute for the Humanities.
 She is the co-editor of Healing Spaces, Modern Architecture, and the Body (Routledge, 2017) as well as the author of numerous articles on modern architecture, the healthy body culture, hygiene, asceticism, orientalism, and urban memory in the German speaking world.
 She is currently working on a book manuscript The Body, Clothing, and Dwelling.